- Outdoor Spaces

 We can accept any vaccines that are approved by the WHO:

 - Pfizer / BioNTech

 - Sinovac/ CoronaVac

 Can you tell me what to say when checking passports?

 Can access be denied?

-	Yes, if an event requires proof of immunization and a participant does not provide an organizer with proof in the form of a BC Vaccine Card (or other official forms of proof of immunization prior to September 26), they will be refused access to the event.
+Yes, if an event requires proof of immunization and a participant does not provide an organizer with proof in the form of a BC Vaccine Card (or other official forms of proof of immunization if visiting from out of province/country), they will be refused access to the event.